MaPhil/asset-db/storage-gap-analysis.md

 The current application storage architecture operates as a **pseudo-relational database** using flat JSON files managed through `lib/storage.js`.
 Data is normalized and split across multiple files (e.g., headers in one file, rows in another, mappings in a third).【F:lib/storage.js†L7-L90】【F:api/v1/controllers/RawTablesController.js†L89-L197】

 The **Target Vision** requires a **document-oriented storage** approach for both assets and measures:
 * **Assets:** Each uploaded Excel file becomes a self-contained `raw-asset-data` document stored under `storage/raw-assets` and stays there until a user explicitly archives it.
 Archiving moves the file to `storage/archived-raw-assets`, and all related asset IDs in the pool are marked `archived: true`.
 Meta data (`title`, `mapping` object) and raw rows start from the second spreadsheet row.
-A central `asset-pool.json` aggregates every asset by UUID/ID key and supports updates, archives, unarchive on ID reuse, and pagination-friendly access.
+A central `asset-pool.json` aggregates every asset by UUID/ID key and supports updates and pagination-friendly access (no dedicated archive/delete helper flows beyond the existing editing experience).
-* **Measures:** Each Measures upload is hashed row-by-row; if a new upload with the same name arrives, the existing per-upload file is moved to `storage/measures/archived/` before the new file replaces it in `storage/measures/`.
-An **active** measures file holds current entries keyed by a hash derived from concatenating row values, while archived measure files live in the archive directory.
+* **Measures:** There is always a single active measures file named `storage/measures.json` that holds current entries keyed by a hash derived from concatenating row values.
+When a measures upload endpoint receives a new file, it checks whether `storage/measures.json` already exists; if so, that existing file is moved into `storage/archived-measures/` before the new content overwrites `storage/measures.json`.
+Archive files keep the same hash-keyed structure as the active file.

 **Key Finding:** The current architecture is fundamentally incompatible with the Target Vision and requires a complete refactor of the storage layer (`lib/storage.js`), the raw upload controller (`api/v1/controllers/RawTablesController.js`), the asset pool utilities (`lib/assetPool.js`), and the measure ingestion/storage surfaces (`api/v1/controllers/MeasuresController.js`, `lib/assetStructure.js`).